realsarge/frfuel-plus/README.md

 If you want to use Freightliner FL-60-70 displayed in image above, you can download it at [LSPDFR](https://www.lcpdfr.com/files/file/21804-freightliner-fl-60-70-fire-mini-pack-non-els-templated/) and RON livery for it in [Releases](https://github.com/h0kkaido/frfuel-plus/releases/tag/fueltruck).

 ---
-Coded with love by @h0kkaido.
+Coded with :heart: by @h0kkaido.